Miles5746/Brackets-plus/README.md

 an error when making this, where it selects the second bracket, so I made two versions: Brackets Plus and Brackets Pro.

 Brackets Plus: Pretty straight forward.
 Generates the ) when you type ( but won't move your cursor in between them.

 Brackets Pro: When you type (, it will wait for you to type a lower-case letter to ensure shift isn't being hold, and then completes the operation.
+This can glitch out when you are typing to fast, so if you are fine with moving your cursor I would recommend Brackets Plus insteed.

-Thank you for using this script, you are free to edit/reupload it how ever you like, as it isn't that big!
+Please note that the first time you use this, it glitches and generates a 0 insteed of a ), but it is only the first time you run it.

 This requires macOS, unless you find a way to do it on windows or linux, as the files are in python.
 How to run correctly: